x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

         This parameter is only used in the main collection.
 When specifying this parameter, user must ensure that there is only one segmentation field specified by the parameter "ShardingKey".

-        Format: `LobShardingKeyFormat: "2021"`
+        Format: `LobShardingKeyFormat: "YYYYMM"`

-    - IsMainCL ( *boolean* ): Whether it is the main collection, and the default value is "false", and it is not set as the main collection.
+    - IsMainCL ( *boolean* ): Whether it is the main collection, and the default value is "false",  which means it is not set as the main collection.

         When the designated collection is the main collection, the parameters "ReplSize" and "AutoIncrement" in the sub-collection will follow the values of the corresponding parameters in the main collection, and other parameters will follow the values of their own parameters.